dnobrega/DNS/docs/bifrost.md

 ```
 where _folder_ is the location where you have cloned the Bifrost repository.

-## IDL routines of Bifrost

-Modify your .zlogin file to add the following system variables.
+To use the IDL routines of Bifrost, modify your .zlogin file to add the following system variables.
 In case of working with tcsh:
 ``` zsh
 export BIFROST_IDL=$BIFROST"/IDL"